huggingface/simulate/README.md

 ## Visualization engine

-A default vizualization engine is provided with the vtk backend of [`pyvista`](https://docs.pyvista.org/user-guide/index.html).
+A default visualization engine is provided with the vtk backend of [`pyvista`](https://docs.pyvista.org/user-guide/index.html).

-Starting the vizualization engine can be done simply with `.show()`.
+Starting the visualization engine can be done simply with `.show()`.
 ```
 scene.show()
 ```